Springbok: Etymology

-The common name "springbok", first recorded in 1775, comes from the Afrikaans words spring ("jump") and bok ("antelope" or "goat").
+The common name "springbok", first recorded in 1775, comes from the Afrikaans words spring ("jump") and bok ("buck", "antelope" or "goat").
 The scientific name of the springbok is Antidorcas marsupialis.
 Anti is Greek for "opposite", and dorcas for "gazelle" – identifying the animal as not a gazelle.
 The specific epithet marsupialis comes from the Latin marsupium ("pocket"), and refers to a pocket-like skin flap which extends along the midline of the back from the tail, distinguishing the springbok from true gazelles.

 Taxonomy and evolution

 The springbok, in the family Bovidae, was first described by the German zoologist Eberhard August Wilhelm von Zimmermann in 1780, who assigned the genus Antilope (blackbuck) to the springbok.
 In 1845, Swedish zoologist Carl Jakob Sundevall placed the springbok as the sole living member of the genus Antidorcas.

 Subspecies

 Three subspecies of Antidorcas marsupialis are recognised: